 Aside from having somewhere practical to keep seasonal decorations and items you don’t currently need, what are the other benefits of boarding your loft?

-- Declutter Your Living Space — Minimalism is hip right now.
-If you want to declutter your space of stuff you rarely use but still want to keep, a well-boarded loft is a perfect place to keep treasures that you might wish to access in the future.
+• Declutter Your Living Space Minimalism is hip right now.
+If you want to declutter your space of stuff you rarely use but still want to keep, a well-boarded loft is a perfect place to keep treasures you might wish to access in the future.

-- Extra Space — Boarding out your loft can provide you with much-needed extra space.
-However, if it’s extra living space you’re after, you’ll need a full loft conversion that is much more involved.
+• Extra Space — Boarding out your loft can provide much-needed extra space.
+However, if you’re after extra living space, you’ll need a full loft conversion that is much more involved.

 Building Regulations